-- 1. The above specification are those of Sladek Aircraft Tie Down Anchors. - 2.
-Other products may be available which meet or exceed these criteria and such products may be used, however, proof of conformance to criteria must be submitted with your bid
+The above specifications are those of Anchor Manufacturing.
+Other products may be available which meet or exceed these criteria and such products may be used, however, proof of conformance to criteria must be submitted with your bid.

-Aircraft Tie Down Rope:
+Aircraft Tie Down Rope